 Landsat satellites have acquired data from across the globe for more than four decades.
 The National Satellite Land Remote Sensing Data Archive at the U.S. Geological Survey (USGS) Earth Resources Observation and Science (EROS) Center holds the single most geographically and temporally rich collection of Landsat data in the world, currently holding more than six million Landsat scenes.

-Throughout the years, Landsat data have also been acquired at numerous International Ground Stations (IGS).
-Much of the data held internationally are unique, relative to each station's area of coverage, and not duplicated in the USGS archive.
+Throughout the years, data have been acquired at numerous International Ground Stations (IGS).
+Much of the data held internationally are unique, relative to each station's area of coverage and were not duplicated in the USGS archive.

 Bringing Landsat data from many collection stations worldwide to one archive includes several challenges:

-While every technology asset available will be explored, some data may be irrecoverable.
+While every technology asset available will be explored, some data unfortunately may be irrecoverable.